InfoSecREDD/BadPS/README.md

 > [!NOTE]
-> DuckyScript™ is the programming language of the USB Rubber Ducky™, Hak5® hotplug attack gear and officially licensed devices.
-(Trademark Hak5 LLC.
-Copyright © 2010 Hak5 LLC.
-All rights reserved.)
-DuckyScript™ v1 has the same commands as BadUSB does so we are "allowed" to support any command that other OpenSource projects such as the Flipper Zero and other devices.[^1]
+> DuckyScript™ v1 has the same commands as BadUSB does so we are "allowed" to support any command that other OpenSource projects such as the Flipper Zero and other devices.[^1]

 ##

 ## Installation
-- Download the [latest release](https://github.com/InfoSecREDD/BadPS/releases) of this Repo.
+- Download the [Latest Release](https://github.com/InfoSecREDD/BadPS/releases) of this Repo.
 - Unzip the files into the folder of choice.
-- Place desired BadUSB/DuckyScript[^1] payload(s) in the same folder as BadPS.
+- Place desired BadUSB/DuckyScript payload(s) in the same folder as BadPS.
 - Use the syntaxes below for script you want to execute or to enter Dev Mode.
 - Enjoy!